 - Have you stopped taking your regular medications or supplements?

 - Did you take anything to treat your symptoms, and what was the effect?

 - Have you had a reaction to a drug in the past?
 If so, what drug was it?

 - Do you have hay fever, food allergy or other allergies?

 - Is there a history of drug allergies in your family?

-You may want to take pictures of any condition, such as a rash or swelling, to show your doctor.
-These may help your doctor if signs and symptoms have subsided by the time of your appointment.
+You may want to take pictures of any condition, such as a rash or swelling, to show your provider.
+These may help if symptoms have subsided by the time of your appointment.